 Alfred Marcus teaches strategy, corporate responsibility and risk assessment classes at TLI, while focusing his research on clean tech venture capital and the emergence of economic clusters.
 He has consulted with numerous major corporations, including IBM, 3M and Xcel Energy, and has published numerous articles and books in his field.
 He also teaches classes at the University of Minnesota’s Carlson School of Management.

 Honeywell/W.R.
 Sweatt Chair in Technology Management

 Dr. Tariq Samad brings more than 30 years of professional experience, leadership and expertise to TLI.
 His corporate career was spent at Honeywell, where he focused on technology strategy and management, encompassing the end-to-end concept-to-commercialization pathway.
 He also has substantial experience in research and innovation globally, and works with TLI to pursue research interests in areas such as clean energy, advanced manufacturing and smart cities.
-Dr. Samad serves as the director of graduate studies for the Master of Science in Management of Technology degree program at TLI.
+Dr. Samad serves as the director of graduate studies at TLI.

 Mark’s passion is working with curious people to become inspired and courageous agents of change.
 He previously served as the Deputy Director of the Austin Technology Incubator at the University of Texas at Austin; the longest-running technology incubator in the United States.
 A successful entrepreneur, he founded a technology-led environmental remediation company which was acquired by a national firm.
 Following the sale of his company, he spent time at Berkeley Lab in Silicon Valley commercializing technologies while also supporting UC Berkeley’s Lab to Market program.